ArcKnight01/Sinkers/README.md

 3. **Calibrate sensors:**

-   Run the calibration scripts (if available) to zero your IMU and depth sensorhttps://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L106-L112:
+   Run the calibration scripts (if available) to zero your IMU and depth sensor:

    ```bash
    python3 scripts/calibrate_imu.py